kaiogoncarvalho/workking/readme.md

 ## Usage
  The token of admin user is 'API_TOKEN', so you need pass in header "token:API_TOKEN".

-**Important: The Tokens expires in one hour, you need generate new token in endpoints of login**
+**Important: The Tokens expires in two hours, you need generate new token in endpoints of login**

 Access this URL for docs of endpoints: